Zettlr/zettlr-docs/docs/en/file-manager/file-list.md

 :::

 ::: tip
-Notice in the example above that the way to delineate a individual file from the folder it is located within is whether there is an extension (such as `.md`) in the item title.
+Notice in the example above that the way to delineate an individual file from the folder it is located within is whether there is an extension (such as `.md`) in the item title.
 :::

 ## Navigating the File List